kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 “Mephits?”
 Elara asks, intrigued.
 “Are they aggressive?”

 “Oh aye,” Orvo nods grimly.
 “Saw a few lurking outside.
 We thought we were clever sneaking past them.
 The real trouble was inside.
 Looked like a lab.
 We barely made it into the third chamber before these animated suits of armor came alive and chased us out.
-Not as big as you, goliath, but still big enough.
+Not as big as you,” he glances at Halite, “but still big enough.
 We snatched what we could— the vials and a few other bits— and didn’t look back.”

 “So you didn’t find any gold vials?”
 Halite presses.

 “Nah.
 Didn’t know what the blue ones held then, just that they seemed valuable.”
 Orvo sighs, regret heavy in his voice.
 “Poor Urgon.
 If I’d known…”

-“Is there a faster way to Salsvault?”
+“Is there no faster way to Salsvault?”
 Kragor asks.
 “Horses?
 Sled dogs?”

 Orvo snorts.
 “Horses?
 They’d freeze or break a leg in an hour.
 Dogs, maybe, if you find a trained team willing to risk it.
 Most folks stick to snowshoes.
 Best bet, really.”